 The program responds to a concern that high school students appear to have no real grasp of legal and paralegal career opportunities, and that what perceptions they do have come from movies and TV.

 By offering these students a realistic depiction of the daily life of attorneys, they might be able to identify whether these realities matched up with their career expectations.

-Our next program is on June 17: Four Steps to Ethical and Empathic Client Relationships and Communications.
+Our next program is on June 17: Everyone’s Doing It: The Explicit Effect of Implicit Bias.
 Only $20 per program for members!

 We wanted to address the expanding law affecting children and families in a way that provided students both the necessary doctrinal law as well as the specialized practice skills so critical to a modern family practice.